AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 The computed direction vector then contains all the rotations calculated from the mouse's movement.
 Since the `cameraFront` vector is already included in GLM's `lookAt` function we're set to go.

-If you'd run the code now you'll notice the camera makes a large sudden jump whenever the window first
+If you'd run the code now you'll notice the camera makes a large sudden jump whenever the window first receives focus of your mouse cursor.
+The cause for this sudden jump is that as soon as your cursor enters the window the mouse callback function is called with an `xpos` AND `YP`

-We also set a first mouse variable so that we stop getting that snapping movement whenever the window first receives focus of your mouse cursor.
-We solve this by declaring a global bool variable and then if it was the first time the mouse was on the scree
 ```
 if (firstMouse) // initially set to true
 {